-Cyber Security Standards and Frameworks - overview 2023 update
+Cyber Security Standards and Frameworks (2024)

 A solid foundation for cyber security is found in several standards and frameworks.
 Certification bodies, governments and industries have developed a set of rules, procedures and structures to build, implement and maintain a strong information security posture.
 Popular standards are ISO 27001 (ISMS) from ISO International, the Information Security Manual and Essential Eight from the Australian Cyber Security Centre (ACSC), and SOC2 from the American Institute of CPAs (AICPA).